MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 The semicolon (";") at the end of the command is necessary.
 To verify that the `restaurants_reviews` database was successfully created, use the command `\c restaurants_reviews` to change the prompt from `postgres=>` (default) to the `restaurant->`.
 Type `\?` to show help or `\q` to quit.

-You can also create a database using [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) or any other IDE, and Visual Studio Code with the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) installed.
+You can also connect to the PostgreSQL server and create a database using [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) or any other IDE that supports PostgreSQL.

 ### [VS Code](#tab/create-database-vscode-aztools)

-After the firewall rule allowing local access has been successfully added, you can create the `restaurants_reviews` database.
+To follow these steps, install the [Azure Databases extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb).

 **Step 1.** In the **Azure** extension, find the PostgreSQL Server you created, right-click it, and select **Create Database**.

+After adding a firewall rule allowing local access to the database server, you can create the `restaurants_reviews` database.
+If you can't add the database,

 **Step 2.** At the prompt, enter *restaurants_reviews* as the **Database Name**.